LexisNexis Quicklaw & Westlaw Canada

 This chapter will give a brief overview of how to use both services.

 Quicklaw is the original Canadian legal database system and has been operating for about thirty years.
 Quicklaw originated here at Queen's University law school.
 It grew to become a private company with no formal ties to the University.
 In July of 2002, Quicklaw was sold to LexisNexis Butterworths.

-In terms of comprehensiveness, Quicklaw remains one of the best of the computerized Canadian legal research systems and is still the most widely used in law firms and other legal departments.
+In terms of scope, Quicklaw is one of the most comprehensive of the computerized, Canadian legal research systems and is widely used in law firms and other legal departments.

 Databases on LexisNexis Quicklaw

-Quicklaw's databases are initially divided into the main areas of Court Cases, Tribunal Cases, Legislation, Commentary, Journals, International, Forms, and News & Companies.
-Each area has its own search screen.
+Quicklaw's databases are initially divided into the main areas of Court Cases, Tribunal Cases, Legislation, Commentary, Journals, Forms, International, News & Companies, General and All Search Forms.
+Each area but the last has its own search screen.

 The "Find a Document" screen that opens when you first sign in allows you to locate a case, statute, or article if the name or citation is already known.
 You can also conduct a general search from the homepage.

 To find a relevant source (e.g. to find out if Quicklaw owns a certain journal), use the "Find a Source" box on the main page or go to the beige "Source Directory" tab, which allows you to browse sources by publication type, jurisdiction, and topic.
 Once you have narrowed the type of sources you need, you can find out more about individual and group sources by clicking on the "i" next to each one.
 A pop-up window will give a brief description of the contents of that database and the time span of coverage (i.e., how far back in time do the materials go?
 How current are the materials?).
 The date it was last updated will be provided.
 In terms of retrospective coverage, many databases do not go back more than a few decades, although there are exceptions.

 Basic Structure of LexisNexis Quicklaw